lukcic/devops/AWS/SysAdmin/CloudFormation.md

 ```

 ### Stack Policies
-Used to prevent updating resources form stack.
+Used to prevent updating/deleting resources from stack.

 Advanced Options - Stack policy:
 ```